LandSciTech/roads/README.md

 By default `projectRoads` uses an iterative least cost paths algorithm (`roadMethod = "ilcp"`) to connect each landing to the existing road by the lowest cost path, updating the cost after each landing is connected.
-Other methods available are: minimum spanning tree with least cost paths (`roadMethod = "mst"`) to connect all landings to the nearest existing road or other landing following the path with the lowest cost across all landings, least cost path (`roadMethod = "lcp"`) which connects each landing to the nearest road via the least cost path but independent of other landings and snapping (`roadMethod = "snap"`) which ignores both cost and other landings and simply connects each landing to the nearest road “as the crow flies”.
+A minimum spanning tree method (`roadMethod = "mst"`) is also available.

-For more details on how to use the package see the vignette `vignette("roads-vignette", package = "roads")`
+For more details see the vignette `vignette("roads-vignette", package = "roads")`

 # License